view of Reykjavik colorful rooftops

 Where to stay in Reykjavik with kids

-Icelandair Hotel Marina Located at the old port this is a great hotel in terms of location and services.
+Icelandair Hotel Marina Located at the old port this is an excellent hotel in terms of location and services.
 Their family studio welcomes up to 6 people, which is an unusually high number for Reykjavik’s hotels

 Odinsve Hotel Another hotel offering rooms to larger families (up to 6 people, two bedroom suite) and restaurant on site.

-Center Hotel Plaza In a perfect location in Reykjavik city centre, the hotel welcomes young children: all children under 7 stay free when using existing beds.
+Center Hotel Plaza In a perfect location in Reykjavik city center, the hotel welcomes young children: all children under 7 stay free when using existing beds.

-Apartments are a great choice for families in Reykjavik and a more budget friendly option than hotels.
-Great addresses are:
+Apartments are a great choice for families in Reykjavik and a more budget-friendly option than hotels.

 What to pack for visiting Reykjavik with kids

-Reykjavik knows 4 different seasons but in terms of packing I find is useful to think simply about a long cold winter and a mild summer.
+Reykjavik knows 4 different seasons, but I find it helpful to think simply about a long cold winter and a mild summer in terms of packing.

 Reykjavik is easy enough to explore with a stroller but when the wind picks up, you want to find refuge because it can really be intense!

-If travelling with a baby, I do recommend to bring a stroller but also a baby carrier, which ensures better protection.
-You can find my selection of the best strollers for travel here and or check out my baby carrier of choice here.
+If traveling with a baby, I do recommend bringing a stroller but also a baby carrier, which ensures better protection.

 How to get around Reykjavik with kids

 The easiest way to get around Reykjavik is on foot.
-Reykjavik city centre is a bus free zone and there are designated pick up point for tour buses around town.
+Reykjavik city center is a bus free zone and there are designated pick up point for tour buses around town.

-If you stay in the centre, you can easily explore without the need for public transport and reach the pick up points with a short walk.
+If you stay in the center, you can easily explore without the need for public transport and reach the pickup points with a short walk.

 I hope you enjoyed this family guide to Reykjavik with kids.
 Safe travels!